-Country Quota athletes are skaters who enter the competition by being registered by a National Governing Body member of World Skate.
+Country Quota Athletes Country Quota athletes are skaters who enter the competition by being registered by a National Governing Body member of World Skate.
 A fixed number of athletes can be registered by NGBs at each event.
 Country Quota athletes must be registered by NGBs through the World Skate sports entry platform or through any other registration procedure communicated by World Skate.
-The top 30 athletes ranked in the OWSR for each discipline and category, as of 30 days before the event qualifier starts, will be entitled to compete in the event without counting against their NGB Country Quota.
-The list of these athletes will be confirmed and published by World Skate with a relevant bulletin and won't change before the event takes place.
+Extra Quota Athletes The top ranked athletes in the OWSR for each discipline and category, as of 30 days before the event qualifier starts, will be entitled to compete in the event without counting against their NGB Country Quota.
+The list and OWSR ranking spots of these athletes will be confirmed and published by World Skate with a relevant bulletin or event tier communication and won't change before the event takes place.
+The Extra Quota Athletes spots are awarded to the athletes on the OWSR ranking spots only.
+If the nominated athletes do not participate in the event, spots are not moving to the next ranked athlete in the OWSR.
 The competent NGB shall confirm the Extra Quota Athletes attending the competition upon World Skate request.
 The registration of these athletes must not be processed on the World Skate sports entry platform.
-Pre-seeded athletes are those athletes who have gained access to an advanced phase of the competition, because of their standing in the OWSR as of 7 days before the event qualifier round starts.
+Pre-Seeded Athletes Pre-seeded athletes are those athletes who have gained access to an advanced phase of the competition, because of their standing in the OWSR as of 7 days before the event qualifier round starts.
 Pre-seeding spots not claimed by the right holders will be filled with more athletes from the results of the previous competition round.
 Pre-seeded athletes don't count against the relevant NGB country quota.
-The competent NGB shall confirm the pre-seeded athletes attending the competition upon World Skate's request.
+The relevant NGB shall confirm the pre-seeded athletes attending the competition upon World Skate's request.
 The registration of these athletes must not be processed on the World Skate sports entry platform.
-Wild card athletes are skaters who are otherwise non-eligible to participate in the event, but allowed to compete by World Skate.
-The status of a wild card athlete is granted at World Skate's discretion and is limited to these cases: Lack of an existing and recognized NGB in the country of the athlete's origin.
-Host country citizenship (maximum 2 per gender).
-Event organizer Wildcards (maximum 2 per gender).